 The Scholars program is designed to recognize and support graduate students and postdoctoral associates that are performing vertebrate genomics-based research at Cornell.
-Recipients will receive a stipend and recognition at the annual CVG Symposium.
+Recipients will receive a stipend and recognition.
 They will also be expected to participate fully in research meetings and journal clubs sponsored by the CVG.

 - Applicants must be from laboratories whose PI's are members of the CVG.

 - Graduate student applicants must have selected a permanent laboratory home before applying.
 Generally, first-year graduate students are not eligible for the Scholars Program.

 - The applicants should expect to be at Cornell through Fall 2019.

 If the applicant will be TA'ing in the Spring of 2019, the award period would be delayed until until Summer 2019 and the applicant should expect to be at Cornell through winter session 2020.

 - There is a limit of one applicant per faculty CVG member lab.

 Projects to be proposed should have a genomics component and also concern vertebrates.
 Such projects may include, but are not limited to, genetic screens, computational analyses of genomic data, gene expression studies, population/evolutionary genomics, proteomics, or functional studies of vertebrate genes in model systems.
 Although all applications will be considered, the committee favors applications demonstrating one or more of the following: